Overview of lawn mower blade sharpener: How to remove lawn mower blade

 Always sharpen from the top side of the cutting edge; this will give you the longest-lasting edge on the blade.
 The file cuts in one direction only, on the push stroke; you’ll feel it bite into the steel on the blade.
 If you don’t feel that cutting action, your file is probably dull or you’re not pressing down hard enough.
 Don’t try to make your blade razor sharp; it’ll dull more quickly.
 “Butter knife” sharp will do.

 Sharpening mulching blades is sometimes more difficult.
 Mulching blades may have longer or curved cutting edges, and you may need several types of files to sharpen them.
-In some cases, you may have to resort to a 4-1/2-in. angle grinder.
-If your blade is too difficult to sharpen, take it to a hardware store or a blade sharpening service.
+In some cases, you may have to resort to a 4-1/2-in. angle grinder to sharpen mulching blades.
+If your mulching blade is too difficult to sharpen, take it to a hardware store or a blade sharpening service.

 Balance it before reinstalling